- Admission to Colonial Williamsburg for 1 day or unlimited days until the end of the calendar year

 Highlights include the Governor's Palace, the mansion where seven British governors lived during colonial times, followed by Patrick Henry and Thomas Jefferson; the Capitol, colonial Virginia’s seat of power; the Magazine, where weapons and gunpowder were stored for the militia; and the Bruton Parish Church, an Anglican Church from 1669 that is still active today.

 In addition, you can catch a performance of the Fife and Drum Corps; see the collections at the The DeWitt Wallace Decorative Arts Museum and The Abby Aldrich Rockefeller Folk Art Museum; and learn how 18th-century crafts were made in trade shops including an apothecary, silversmith, blacksmith, tailor and wigmaker.
 Colonial Williamsburg also boasts a number of excellent dining options as well as small shops.

-Choose from two of the following admission tickets, which are valid from one day to three day depending on the option.
+Choose from two of the following admission tickets, which are valid from one day to unlimited visits depending on the option.
 Colonial Williamsburg and the surrounding area offers so much to do and see that many people return time after time!

 Admission to all of Colonial Williamsburg’s historic sites, trade shops, two art museums, with complimentary shuttle service and parking included.

 Unlimited admission until the end of the calendar year to all of Colonial Williamsburg’s historic sites and trade shops, two art museums, and includes complimentary shuttle service and parking.

 Cant wait to return.
 It is such a charming area and the tour was very nice.